mosfet1kg/ncloud/docs/compute/portforwarding/port-01.md

   // list port forwarding rules like the result of findPortForwardingRules method. console.log( rules );

-  // It is possible to wait for the detached rule completely if needed. rules.setWait({},function(err, rules) {
+  // It is possible to wait for the rule to be detached completely if needed. rules.setWait({},function(err, rules) {
     if ( err ) {
       return console.log( err.message );